THE OAKLEIGH FOREST CIVIC ASSOCIATION, INC.

 - A new resident, assuming title to a property whose prior owner/ resident was not currently a dues-paying member of the Civic Association, wishing to become a member of the Association, shall have the 60-day grace period, noted in section (b) above, to make payment of dues levied during that membership lapse or termination, retroactive to the date when such membership lapsed or was terminated, but not earlier than January 1, 2005.
 Such dues shall be pro-rated for the current calendar year by quarter year.

-- Reinstatement of members shall be initiated by recommendation of any member of the Board of Directors or membership committee and approved by majority vote of the Board of Directors at any meeting.
+- Reinstatement of members shall be initiated by recommendation of any member of the Board of Directors and approved by majority vote of the Board of Directors at any meeting.

 Dues and Fees